 Trick Arrow: Yordu's weapon of choice is a single golden, high-tech arrow that he can control by whistling and guides with the implant on his skull.
 He uses it at one point to wipe out an entire detachment of mooks.

-Unexpected Character: The movie is pretty much a gathering of C-list and D-list Marvel characters that nobody would have expected to be featured in a film.
-And then Howard the Duck is there.
+Unexpected Character: The movie is a gathering of C-list and D-list Marvel characters that nobody would have expected to be featured in a film.
+Including Howard the Duck in The Stinger!

-Played slightly straighter during the prison break, when Rocket doesn't tell any of the Guardians (or the viewer) how he plans to get them actually out, only that they need access to the control tower.
+Unspoken Plan Guarantee: Rocket doesn't tell any of the Guardians (or the viewer) how he plans to get them out of prison, only that they need access to the control tower.
 Gamora is visibly delighted by the reveal.

 Uplifted Animal: Rocket is the result of "illegal genetic and cybernetic experiments on a lower life form".